orientechnologies/orientdb-docs/Auditing.md

 # Auditing
 Starting from OrientDB 2.1, the Auditing component is part of the [Enterprise Edition](http://www.orientechnologies.com/orientdb-enterprise/).
 This page refers to the Auditing feature and how to work with it.
 Studio web tool provides a GUI on Auditing that makes configuration easier.
 Look at [Auditing page in Studio](Studio-Auditing.md).

+By default all the auditing logs are saved as documents of class `AuditingLog`.
+If your account has enough priviledges, can directly query the auditing log.
+Example on retrieving last 20 logs: `select from AuditingLog order by @rid desc limit 20`.

 ## Configuration
 To turn on auditing, create the JSON configuration file with name `auditing-config.json` under the database folder.
 This is the syntax for configuration: